-Another fun aspect of this event is that they have a lot of yummy food options to be found at the sizable food truck courtyard.
+Another fun aspect of this event is that they have a lot of yummy food options to be found in the sizable food truck courtyard.
 This is a great way for the event to start, because if you have young kids you might be arriving on the early side, just as everyone is getting hungry.
 Food trucks surround a large eating area decorated with hay bails and harvest trimmings and there are lots of picnic tables for sitting together as a family.
 The challenge is choosing which truck to order from!
 Not knowing exactly what we'd find in terms of food, we had dinner before we came, and my family opted for a dessert of ice cream and cupcakes.
 I was happy to find lots of gluten-free treats readily available, too.
 Just next to the food truck’s location is a large area called “The Spookeasy” where spiked libations for grown-ups can be purchased and enjoyed al fresco.

 Who doesn't love dessert before a walk through the pumpkins?

 What would an event like this be without a souvenir stand?
 If light-up necklaces are your thing, or if your kids would rather have some classic Halloween candy instead of that gluten-free cupcake, you’re in luck!
 There is a souvenir shop at the entrance, as well as halfway through the walking trail alongside yet another Spookeasy.